Back to Journal

 • Fitness centers

-• Entertainment (farmer's market, outdoor concerts)
+• Entertainment (weekly farmers market, outdoor concerts)

 15-Minute Walk: Everything.
 You can walk to dinner and drinks.